joshfreeman00/GymFit/README.md

 ## Credits

 * Font awesome - The icons used.
+[Link](https://fontawesome.com/icons)
-* Bootstrap - The grid system code.
+* Bootstrap v4.3 - The grid system code.
+[Link](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
 * Google fonts - For the Fredoka and Rubik fonts that were used.
+[Link](https://fonts.google.com/)
 * w3schools - For the box shadow code and consistant help throughout.
+[Link](https://www.w3schools.com/default.asp)
 * My mentor - For helpful tips and debugging.
 * Love Running - The code to make the hero-image and animation effect on the homepage was used from Code Institute.
 * Unsplash - All the images used used within the web page were sourced from here.
+  - The home pages hero image is found [here.](https://unsplash.com/photos/fqMu99l8sqo)
+  - The classes background image is found [here.](https://unsplash.com/photos/R0y_bEUjiOM)
+  - The contact pages background image can be found [here.](https://unsplash.com/photos/FMQBLyhD2HU)

 ## Acknowledgements